-- 6.1.1 Pedestrians must yield the right of way to any and all aircraft (See Paragraph 2.10.1 Right of Way). - 6.1.2 All pedestrians must stay more than 60 m from aircraft jet blast and propeller wash zones. - 6.1.3 To ensure their safety, employees must wear a visibility vest or equivalent on aprons and maneuvering areas. - 6.1.4 Smoking is strictly prohibited inside the restricted area. - 6.1.5 The other directives applying to pedestrians are included in Part II of the Airport Traffic Regulations.
+- 6.1.1 Pedestrians must yield the right of way to any and all aircraft (See Paragraph 2.10.1 Right of Way). - 6.1.2 All pedestrians must stay more than 60 m from aircraft jet blast and propeller wash zones. - 6.1.3 To ensure their safety, employees must wear a visibility vest or equivalent on areas corresponding to the description of aprons and maneuvering areas, including those under the responsibility of a tenant. - 6.1.4 Smoking is strictly prohibited inside the restricted area. - 6.1.5 No consumption of food and/or drink will be allowed airside, other that in the terminal or in a vehicle to minimize FOD (Foreign Object Damage) risk on the movement area. - 6.1.6 The other directives applying to pedestrians are included in Part II of the Airport Traffic Regulations.